phillip-keldenich/reputation-simulator/README.md

 We have tested the software on Windows 11, Ubuntu Linux 23.04 and MacOS Ventura 13.4.1, and expect no problems running the software on older systems.
-We tested the software with Python 3.10.6, `numpy` version 1.21.5, `scipy` version 1.8.0 and `matplotlib` version 3.5, but expect no problems with any reasonably recent version of python or the dependencies.
+We tested the software with Python 3.10.6 and 3.8.15, `numpy` versions 1.21.5 and 1.23.5, `scipy` versions 1.8.0 and 1.9.3 and `matplotlib` versions 3.5 and 3.6.2, but expect no problems with any reasonably recent version of python 3 or the dependencies.

 ## Downloading the software
 Clone the repository to your local machine, using the command